 We were relieved that Day 2 was a short one: a welcome respite after the gruelling efforts of the first day.
 It was also the best signposted — by far – which took some of the pressure off of having to navigate and concentrate too much.
 We could pedal, freewheel, and whizz along, revelling in the wind in our hair and the visceral delights of the journey.

 We left the imposing arches of Maintenon and headed to Chartres.
 I was giddy with excitement — Chartres would be a real highlight.
 I had wanted to see its famed cathedral all my life.

 We agreed that there’s nothing like being at “bike level” to really engage with people and places.
 We could really absorb the surrounding sights and smells: from farming manure to fresh washing hanging on lines, to the whiff of flowers and plants as we brushed past, to the sound of cow bells, to the mouth-watering smells from boulangeries, to sheep bleating in passing fields…

 It was a perfect day.
 We rode along a combination of shared roads and voies vertes, through a never-ending scattering of pretty villages.
-The roads were quite and safe.
+The roads were quiet and safe.
 It being the height of summer, it seemed the French had all left town for their own holidays in the south of France.
 In some places, there was not so much as a curtain twitch.
 Not a soul walked the streets.
 Windows were closed; as were shops.